-To meet the computational needs of the Genetics Program research, three Linux Clusters are available to researchers.
+To meet the computational needs of the Biomedical Genetics Program research, three Linux Clusters are available to researchers.
 These clusters have been customized with an extensive library of open source and licensed software used in a wide range of statistical analyses for genetic and bioinformatics analyses: R, SAS, BioConductor, MATLAB, GSEA, Merlin, plink, perl and MACH 1.0.

 The attached database server is running the MySQL 5.1 which stores a number of commonly used reference data sets used by the various research groups as well as study specific data and results.
 Both clusters are placed behind a secure firewall and access is only granted from the BU Medical campus network.